MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-user-auth.md

 ms.author: vigera
 ---

-# Authenticating with User Credentials
+# Azure authentication with user credentials

-The Azure Identity library provides Azure Active Directory token authentication support for applications running locally on developer machines through a set of TokenCredential implementations.
+This article provides an overview of the Azure Identity library support for Azure Active Directory token authentication with user-provided credentials.
+This is made possible through a set of TokenCredential implementations discussed below.
 Topics covered in this document include:

 * [Device Code Credential](#device-code-credential)
 * [Interactive Browser Credential](#interactive-browser-credential)